strxproject/Classic-Update-Server/README.md

 # Classic-Update-Server
 This is the update server for Classic 7.
-Here's how it works.
 # update.upd
 update.upd is basically a glorified JSON file.